 Thiago Alcantara – Bayern Munich and Spain

-Welcome to our player profile on Thiago Alcantara, the Spaniard playing at German giants Bayern Munich. he will undoubtedly play a role at the World Cup later this year, but for now take a look at his Talent Scout from November 2011.
+Welcome to our player profile on Thiago Alcantara, the Spaniard playing at German giants Bayern Munich.
+Take a look at his Talent Scout from November 2011.

 Talent Scout (November 2011)